Shopify/shopify-api-js/docs/migrating_to_isomorphic.md

 # Migrating from the Node.js-only version

-We've extended the functionality of this library so that can now run on JavaScript runtimes other than Node.js, as long as there is a runtime adapter for it.
+We've extended the functionality of this library so that it can now run on JavaScript runtimes other than Node.js, as long as there is a runtime adapter for it.

-To migrate your Node.js app to use this new adaptable version of the API library, you'll need to add an import of the node adapter in your app, _before_ importing the library functions itself.
+To migrate your Node.js app to use this new adaptable version of the API library, you'll need to add an import of the node adapter in your app, _before_ importing the library functions themselves.
 Note you only need to import this once in your app.

 ```js